cbrice72/SfM/README_COLMAP.md

 #### **Building COLMAP from Source**

+First, ensure you have the CUDA toolkit/compiler installed on your system.
+If you're not sure, download it from [here](https://developer.nvidia.com/cuda-downloads).

 Before linking against COLMAP, you must first [build it from source](https://colmap.github.io/install.html#build-from-source).
 Note that if you are on Ubuntu 22.04, you will need to implement some workarounds.

 - There is a problem when compiling with Ubuntu's default CUDA package and GCC, so you must compile against GCC 10.